intel/tiny-tensor-compiler/docs/manual/tensor-ir.rst

 The unit of execution described by a function written in the tensor language is called a **kernel**.
 Kernels are launched in batches, where each instance of the kernel is called a work-group.
-The kernel has access to its group id that is used to select the work done in the work group.
+The kernel has access to a three dimensional group id that is used to select the work done in the work group.
 Each work group consists of a fixed number of subgroups that execute concurrently.
 Subgroups can be further divided into work-items, where the number of work-items per subgroup is given by the subgroup size.